cloudfoundry/docs-services/dashboard-sso.html.md

 using their Cloud Foundry credentials.
 SSO provides a streamlined experience to users, limiting repeated logins and multiple accounts across their managed services.

+SSO was introduced in [cf-release v169](https://github.com/cloudfoundry/cf-release/tree/v169), so v169 is the minimum release version needed to support the SSO feature.

 In order to make this possible, CF provides API endpoints for configuration and verification of the user credentials.
 This allows third-party services to verify user credentials without needing the user to login again.
 The user's credentials are never directly transmitted to